Yates County today is known as the home of a thriving Mennonite population, drawn to the area by rich agricultural opportunities.

 Olsen will share the story of the great Danish migration – why Danes left their homeland and what attracted them to Yates County – during a Nov.
 15 Community Luncheon at the Penn Yan Elks Lodge, 133 Main St.

-Tickets for the noon event, sponsored by the Keuka College Community Associates Board, are $15 and can be purchased by logging on to www.keuka.edu/go/danes or calling (315) 279-5602.
+Tickets for the noon event, sponsored by the Keuka College Community Associates Board, are $15 and can be purchased online or by calling (315) 279-5602.
 Tickets can also be reserved by mail.
 Please make checks payable to "Keuka College" (memo: Community Luncheon) and mail to: Office of Community Relations and Events, Keuka College, 141 Central Ave., Keuka Park, NY 14478.

 The event includes lunch as well as the presentation.